Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Introduction

 Existing studies typically define failure categories~\cite{cemri2025multi, rahardja2025can, lu2025} without examining how faults originate in agent components and manifest as symptoms in the system.
 As a result, the mechanisms by which different faults propagate through agentic AI systems remain poorly understood.
-Using association rule mining, we identify statistically significant associations among fault type, symptom, and root causes.
-For example, authentication-related request failures are strongly associated with fragile token refresh mechanisms that mishandle credential expiration (lift = 181.5), while incorrect time values typically stem from inappropriate datetime conversions (lift = 121.0).
+Using association rule mining, we identify high-confidence associations among fault types, symptoms, and root causes.
+For example, authentication-related request failures are strongly associated with fragile token refresh mechanisms that mishandle credential expiration, while incorrect time values typically stem from inappropriate datetime conversions.
 Taken together, these patterns suggest that many faults do not fail transparently; instead, weak error handling and limited logging obscure their underlying causes, turning simple implementation mistakes into difficult-to-diagnose faults.

-\textbf{RQ3:} \emph{To what extent do the derived taxonomies of bugs, symptoms, and root causes align with the practical experiences of agentic system developers?}
+\textbf{RQ3:} \emph{To what extent do the derived taxonomies of faults, symptoms, and root causes align with the practical experiences of agentic system developers?}

-\looseness=-1 To assess ecological validity beyond offline analysis, we investigate whether the derived taxonomies reflect how practitioners characterize and reason about failures in real agentic systems.
-We conducted a structured developer survey in which practitioners rated the practical relevance of each fault category based on their experience and provided open-ended feedback on missing or mischaracterised failures.
-The developer study suggests strong practical alignment, with a mean relevance rating of 3.97 out of 5, indicating that most fault categories were viewed as relevant in practice, a large majority of ratings (74.5\%) at 4 or higher reflecting broad endorsement, and high internal consistency (Cronbach’s $\alpha = 0.91$) indicating coherent and stable evaluations across categories.
+To assess ecological validity beyond offline analysis, we investigate whether the derived taxonomies reflect how practitioners characterize and reason about failures in real agentic systems.
+We conducted a structured developer survey in which practitioners rated the practical relevance of each fault type based on their experience and provided open-ended feedback on missing or mischaracterised failures.
+The developer study suggests strong practical alignment, with a mean relevance rating of 3.97 out of 5, indicating that most fault types were viewed as relevant in practice, a large majority of ratings (74.9\%) at 4 or higher reflecting broad endorsement, and high internal consistency (Cronbach’s $\alpha = 0.91$) indicating coherent and stable evaluations across fault types.
 Most respondents (83.8\%) reported that the taxonomy covered the faults they had encountered, while qualitative feedback suggested refinements (e.g., semantic failures and multi-agent coordination issues).
 Together, these findings complement the taxonomy by validating its core coverage while identifying targeted refinements that improve its completeness and practical applicability.

 Thus, we make the following contributions in the paper: